mk-fg/hwctl/README.rst

   Allows sending those from any shell script using e.g. ``echo usb3=on >hwctl.fifo``

   Currently parsed commands are (X=0-15): ``usbX=on``, ``usbX=off``, ``usbX=wdt``,
-  which are encoded and sent to `rp2040-usb-ppps`_ script above.
+  which are encoded and sent to `mpy-usb-ppps`_ script above.

 - Can send commands to MCU, mapped to unix signals - via ``-s/--control-signal`` option.